Building our character is like building a house. First the foundation is established, then the walls are built, and finally the roof is put on.

-Though we may feel like a failure, though we may feel weak many times, feeling hopeless over the building up of the walls of our spiritual house, let us remember Yahushua’s comforting Word:
+Though we may feel like a failure, though we may feel weak or hopeless at times, let us remember Yahushua’s comforting Word:

 My strength is made perfect in weakness!
 (2Corinthians 12:9)

-Our failures and weaknesses are the moments to acknowledge Yah, confessing our sins and failures, and beg Him for HIS strength to come to us and make us stronger!
+Our failures and weaknesses are the moments to acknowledge our need for Yah’s strength, confessing our sins and failures, and beg Him for HIS strength to come and make us stronger!

 Building Our Character – A Good and Noble Goal

-Building up the walls of our character is a wonderful and noble goal!
+Building the walls of our character is a wonderful and noble goal!

 Everyone needs to work on their spiritual house!
 There is always room for improvement!

-Blessed is the man that endureth temptation: for when he is tried, he shall receive the crown of life, which the Lord hath promised to them that love him.
+Blessed is the man that endures temptation: for when he is tried, he shall receive the crown of life, which the Lord hath promised to them that love him.
 (James 1:12)

-At times, the work may seem painful and grievous, but do not become weary!
-Endurance is vital to this building process, and to walking by faith!
+At times, it may seem painful and grievous, but do not become weary!
+Endurance is vital to this building process!
 Our patient prayers and efforts will eventually yield the peaceable fruit of righteousness (see Hebrews 12:1-11).

-May you and I patiently endure and cooperate with Him as He teaches us how to strengthen and build up the walls of our character!
+May you and I patiently endure, cooperating with Him as He teaches us to strengthen and build up the walls of our character!

 - Growing Up In Messiah